There is a growing need to move towards renewable resources and sustainable materials in all areas of modern life.

 This can be seen on the small scale: paper straws and bags instead of plastic, and the large: the ‘green’ energy sector, and construction and infrastructure projects with total carbon costings and limits built-in.

-By producing a high performance building material with a very low (sometimes negative) carbon cost, from renewable, sustainable wood sources, we provide the market with a product that’s not only desirable for its own qualities, but which helps solve a growing problem.
+By producing a high performance building material with a very low carbon cost, from renewable, sustainable wood sources, we provide the market with a product that’s not only desirable for its own qualities, but which helps solve a growing problem.

 In short, our products offer new, sustainable options for the built environment, allowing our customers (and their customers) to build in sustainable ways.

 Accoya® and Tricoya® can replace man-made, highly carbon-polluting and natural resource depleting alternatives, and also possess unique characteristics that open completely new possibilities for design and function (e.g. Tricoya® panels for MDF in exterior or wet environments).

-Last year we sold around 60 thousand cubic metres of Accoya® wood, including for use as Tricoya®.
-This is a small fraction of a percent of the global solid wood market – it is a premium product with premium qualities, but we believe Accoya® could ultimately reach sales of 1 million cubic metres per year.
+Last year we sold over 60 thousand cubic metres of Accoya® wood, including for use as Tricoya®.
+This is a small fraction of a percent of the global solid wood market.

 Currently we sell the majority of our Accoya® to a network of timber distributors, who sell into a variety of industries: principally joinery (windows and doors), cladding and decking, with some also used for civil construction and outdoor furniture production.